 Rapid advances in electronic products and systems require special efforts to educate the technical workforce.
 These special efforts include the use of systematic just-in-time transfer of state-of-the-art knowledge derived from the latest research results.

-To meet these challenges, the Center for Advanced Life Cycle Engineering is presenting webinars on issues related to reliability of electronic products and systems.
+To meet these challenges, the Center for Advanced Life Cycle Engineering is presenting webinars on issues related to the reliability of electronic products and systems.
 Webinars are held once a month (except March and October).
 Webinars are presented to the public.
 CALCE Consortium Members have access to recorded presentations and slide deck under the terms of the CALCE Consortia Agreement.

 For questions, contact Dr. Michael Osterman.